Ninnyaa/simple-flask-app/README.md

 # Simple Flask App
-A simple Flask application for personal use.
-Contains information about Final Fantasy XIV
+A simple Flask application for personal use cause I am too lazy to keep making new ones everytime we have to host a flask app.
+Contains information about Final Fantasy XIV.